Other Category: English

 ● Think of ways in which you can apply differentiation strategies in your own teaching setting.

-Asset Based Pedagogies in Education in Displacement Settings
+Asset-Based Pedagogies in Education in Displacement Settings

-Photo of a girl smiling in a group of other girls and women
+Girl smiling in a group of other girls and women

 Asset (Strength) Based Pedagogies for Quality Holistic Learning